taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Spell Mastery (4 points)**
-Have the group successfully perform your unmasking spell AND have it work correctly.
+Have the group use the unmasking spell from Evidence C-4 that you created.
+Take credit for developing it.

 **Magical Authority (3 points)**
 Be consulted on every piece of spell-related evidence by at least one player.